Potatoes get a bad rap, but when prepared in a healthy way (not in the form of processed

 I hope learning about the humble potato inspires a deeper appreciation for this food we may take for granted and consider healthful ways you can prepare them for your family.

 Of course, I can’t end this discussion without tying the potato, ubiquitous in American and European cuisine, to cultures near and dear to my heart – the Middle East and the Mediterranean.
-Check out this recipe for Middle-Eastern skillet potatoes, adapted from The Mediterranean Dish.
+Check out this recipe for Middle-Eastern skillet potatoes.